mocobeta/janome/README.rst

   >>> args = ['moco']
   >>> janome.main(args)
   Hello moco !
-  Janome is a Japanese morphological analysis engine written by pure Python.
+  Janome is a Japanese morphological analysis engine written in pure Python.

 or